AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 example.org#%#//scriptlet('adjust-setTimeout'[, match [, timeout[, boost]]])
 ```

-- `match` - optional, string/regular expression, matching in stringified callback function
+- `match` - optional, string or regular expression for stringified callback matching;
+defaults to match all callbacks; invalid regular expression will cause exit and rule will not work
-- `timeout` - optional, defaults to 1000, matching setTimout delay; decimal integer OR '*' for any delay
+- `timeout` - optional, defaults to 1000, matching setTimeout delay; decimal integer OR '*' for any delay
 - `boost` - optional, default to 0.05, float, capped at 50 times for up and down (0.02...50), timeout multiplier

 **Examples**